p0sel0k/evolved.lua/README.md

 - Improved system processing debugging experience with stack traces on errors
 - [`SET/ASSIGN hooks`](#fragment-hooks) are not invoked for tags on override operations anymore
 - Improved performance of cloning prefabs with many [`Unique Fragments`](#unique-fragments)
+- Improved performance of builders that are used for spawning multiple times

 ### v1.2.0